-The company's dividend policy takes into consideration various factors, including overall market and economic conditions, the group's financial position, capital investment plans as well as earnings growth.
-Core headline earnings per share ("CHEPS") served as the basis for deciding on the dividend amount.
+Core headline earnings per share ("CHEPS") served as a reference for deciding on the dividend amount.
+The company's dividend policy also takes into consideration various factors, including overall market and economic conditions, the group's financial position, capital investment plans as well as earnings growth.

 As of February 2018, to provide more stability in the dividend payment, the company approved a change in dividend policy to pay dividends with a dividend cover range based on CHEPS.
 CHEPS reflects the sustainable business operations and is used by the board to measure the business and financial performance.
 When we make a decision on dividends, we take a number of factors into account.
-These include the impact of the current volatile macro economic environment, capital investment plans, the current strength of the company's balance sheet, and the dividend cover range.
-Our dividend cover for 2017 was 2,8 times based on HEPS and cover for 2018 was 2,8 times based on CHEPS.
-We distribute dividends twice a year.
+These include the impact of the current volatile macro-economic environment, capital investment plans, the current strength of the company's balance sheet, and the dividend cover range.